 Every November the charity Movember Europe raises awareness about key men’s health issues, with a spotlight on the mental health challenges faced by boys and young men.

-stem4, as a charity that exists to promote positive mental health in teenagers, are very concerned by the continued ongoing rates of mental ill health amongst boys and young men.
+stem4, as a charity that exists to promote positive mental health in teenagers, is very concerned by the continued ongoing rates of mental ill health amongst boys and young men.
 We want boys and young men to know that there is help available and to empower those who care for them in how best to support them.
 Due to the month of Movember focussing on male health, gender specific terms are used in this campaign to ease text flow although the content can refer to both genders.
 No offense through the use of gender specific terms is intended.

 The Broader Impact of Social Media: